guru-apr21/Learn-SQL/README.md

 In MySQL we have a data type called BOOLEAN or BOOL and this datatype is a synonym for TINYINT.
 The TRUE keyword is internally represented as a 1 and false is represented as a 0.

+## Enum and Set Types

+Enums are used when we want to restrict the values for the columns to a limited list of strings.
+If though it look appealing enums are generally and better avoid them.
+Changing the members of the enum can be expensive and also enums are not reusable.
+A better approach is to create a separate table and store the values.
+We refer to these kind of tables as lookup table.
+We also have another similar type called SET(...).
+A SET can store multiple values.
+So similar to ENUMS we specify the list of allowable values and then we can store multiple values in the column.